Cooke County DWI Guide

 - Arrest: You've been pulled over, failed field sobriety tests, and/or registered a blood alcohol content (BAC) of 0.08 or higher (the legal limit in Texas), resulting in your arrest.

-- Transportation to Cooke County Jail: You'll be transported to the Cooke County jail for booking.
+- Transportation to Cooke County Jail: You'll be transported to the Cooke County Jail, located in Gainesville, for booking.

 - Booking Process: This involves fingerprinting, photographing, and recording your personal information.
 Your personal belongings will be inventoried and stored.